-Hope for tomorrow for children with trisomy 21
+Hope for a brighter tomorrow for children with trisomy 21

-At Children’s Hospital of Philadelphia (CHOP), these children are cared for by the Trisomy 21 Program, an innovative, multidisciplinary program that began in 2003 to provide and coordinate care for children with this complex disorder.
-Unlike most programs at Children’s Hospital, individuals with Down syndrome can remain patients throughout adulthood.
+At Children’s Hospital of Philadelphia (CHOP), patients are cared for by our Trisomy 21 Program, an innovative, multidisciplinary program that began in 2003 to provide and coordinate care for children with this complex disorder.
+Our program is unique, in that we care for patients with Down syndrome throughout their lives — not just during childhood.

-CHOP’s Trisomy 21 Program — which cares for more than 1,200 children and 300 adults annually — would not exist as it does today without the tremendous support of the CHOP Buddy Walk & Family Fun Day.
-Now in its 16th year, the CHOP Buddy Walk has raised more than $2.9 million for Down syndrome research and services at Children’s Hospital.
+The Trisomy 21 Program at CHOP would not exist as it does today without the tremendous support of the CHOP Buddy Walk® & Family Fun Day.
+Now in its 17th year, the CHOP Buddy Walk® has raised more than $3.1 million for Down syndrome research and services at CHOP.

 How Your Support Helps

-- Ongoing clinical care and coordination for individuals with Down syndrome and their families
+- Ongoing clinical care and coordination for more than 2,000 children and adults with Down syndrome

-- New assessment tools to identify potential issues and intervene early
+- Creation of new assessment tools to help identify medical and developmental issues earlier and intervene quicker

-- Transformational research to improve the quality — and quantity — of life for individuals with Down syndrome
+- Research breakthroughs that will improve the quality — and quantity — of life for people with Down syndrome

 With your support, babies born with Down syndrome can experience the many joys of childhood — and flourish in adulthood.